HMS Thunder Child

 A Henrique Alvim Corrêa illustration from a 1906 edition of the book.

-HMS Thunder Child is a fictional ironclad torpedo ram of the Royal Navy, destroyed by Martian fighting-machines in H. G. Wells' 1898 novel The War of the Worlds whilst protecting a refugee rescue fleet of civilian vessels.
-It has been suggested that Thunder Child was based on HMS Polyphemus, which was the sole torpedo ram to see service with the Royal Navy from 1881 to 1903.
+HMS Thunder Child is a fictional ironclad of the Royal Navy, destroyed by Martian fighting-machines in H. G. Wells' 1898 novel The War of the Worlds whilst protecting a refugee rescue fleet of civilian vessels.
+Thunder Child draws similarities with, and may have been inspired by, HMS Polyphemus, which was the sole torpedo ram to see service with the Royal Navy from 1881 to 1903.

 Fictional description

 In the novel Wells gives only a rough description of the ship.
 During the portion where the narrator describes his brother's perspective, he introduces the reader to the Thunder Child in chapter 17, describing it thus: "About a couple of miles out lay an ironclad, very low in the water, almost, to my brother's perception, like a water-logged ship.
 This was the ram Thunder Child".
 A few paragraphs later, it is stated that "It was the torpedo ram, Thunder Child, steaming headlong, coming to the rescue of the threatened shipping".
 The battle takes place off the mouth of the River Blackwater, Essex, where people from London are escaping the Martian offensive by sea.
 Three Martian fighting-machines having approached the vessels from the seaward side.
 HMS Thunder Child signals to the main fleet and steams at full speed towards the Martians without firing.
 The Martians, whom the narrator suggests are unfamiliar with large warships (having come from an arid planet) at first use only a gas attack.
 When this fails to have any effect, they employ their Heat-Ray, inflicting fatal damage on the Thunder Child.
 The ship continues to attack, bringing down one of the fighting machines with its gun, even as it succumbs.
 The flaming wreckage of the ironclad finally rams into a second fighting-machine, destroying it.
 When the black smoke and super-heated steam banks dissipate, both the Thunder Child and the third fighting-machine are gone.
 The attack by Thunder Child occupies the Martians long enough for three Royal Navy warships of the main Channel Fleet to arrive.